Skip to Content

 Why Do Retailers Still Make Capris?

-The ugly truth is that capris are cheap pants to make with high margins.
+The ugly truth is that capris are cheap pants and anything that is cheap to make has a high margin.

-And because they cost little to make, there’s little quality.
+And because they cost little to make, there’s little care for quality.

 Yet women keep buying them because they think they are the only warm weather alternative to shorts.